woss/fork-polkadot-js-api/substrate/events.md

 ## staking

+### Bonded(`AccountId`, `Balance`)
+- **summary**:   An account has bonded this amount.

+  NOTE: This event is only emitted when funds are bonded via a dispatchable.
+Notably, it will not be emitted for staking rewards when they are added to stake.

 ### OldSlashingReportDiscarded(`SessionIndex`)
 - **summary**:   An old slashing report from a prior era was discarded because it could not be processed.